mcpython4-coding/Documentation/mcpython/mixin/MixinMethodWrapper.md

             :param method: the method to inject
             :param force_multiple_inlines: if we should force multiple inlines for each method call, or if we can optimise stuff
+            todo: how can we remember the old instruction offset?

         function makeMethodAsync(self)